8 Signs You Need to

 There is an expansion in Cloud Solution Providers (CSPs) and Managed Service Providers (MSPs) recurring revenue for Microsoft partners, as demand continues to rise within the Microsoft Cloud market.
 Yet, we also see MSPs who want to transact in the CSP Program struggling to accelerate past initial roadblocks to scale their recurring revenue.

 As your number of customers increase, so does the workload and the customer’s expectations.
 This result is a bottleneck creating friction in your revenue growth plan.

-If your CSP business is experiencing any of these eight friction areas, it’s time to examine a new process and/or system.
+If your subscription and recurring revenue business are experiencing any of these eight friction areas, it’s time to examine a new process and/or system.